Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Problem Formulation and Preliminaries

 \textbf{Setup}: We presume we have access to an MCP $(M, f) \in \sM,$ where $M$ and $f$ are unknown, but whose state and single-stage cost trajectory can be observed.
-In particular, we presume that this MCP can be restarted from a state sampled from the initial state distribution as many times as we want.
+We further presume that this MCP can be restarted from a state sampled from the initial state distribution as many times as we want.

-We now describe a general risk estimation algorithm.
+We now describe a general risk estimation algorithm: one that can be used to estimate a desired risk measure $\eta(M, f).$

 \begin{definition}[Risk Estimation Algorithm] A risk estimation algorithm $\sA$ is a tuple $(\rp, \h{\eta})$ made up of a reset policy $\rp$ and an estimator $\h{\eta}.$ \end{definition}